Evolving test instances of the Hamiltonian completion problem: Hamiltonian completion problem

-\textcite{reductionTSP} state that HCP on undirected graphs can also be solved by first converting the graph to an instance of the symmetric travelling salesman problem.
+The traveling salesman problem is a minimization problem that seeks the shortest route that passes through every node of a graph exactly once and returns to the starting node.
+In the symmetric variant, the distance between two nodes is the same in each direction, forming an undirected graph. \cite{reductionTSP} state that HCP on undirected graphs can also be solved by first converting the graph to an instance of the symmetric traveling salesman problem.
 Let $G = (V,E)$ be an undirected, unweighted graph.
-Let $G' = (V',E')$ be an undirected, weighted and complete graph such that $V' = V$ and $E'$ consists of all possible edges in the graph ($0.5 * |V| * |V-1| $ edges).
+Let $G' = (V',E')$ be an undirected, weighted and complete graph such that $V' = V$ and $E'$ consists of all possible edges in the graph ($|V| \times |V-1| \,/ \,2 $ edges).
 The weight of an edge $e \in E'$ is 0 if and only if there is an edge in $G$ that links the same pair of nodes.
 Otherwise the weight is set to 1.
 HCP on $G$ can then be solved by determining the minimum weight Hamiltonian cycle in $G'$ and adding to $G$ those edges of the cycle that have a weight of 1.
-Determining this cycle in $G'$ is an instance of the symmetric travelling salesman problem.
-With this knowledge, we can use existing TSP solvers such as Concorde (an exact solver) \cite{Concorde} or LKH (a heuristic solver) \cite{lkh} to solve HCP.
-In the following sections we compare the performance of the multi-start local search algorithm (MSLS) \cite{jooken2019multistart} to the performance of Concorde on the converted instance.
+Determining this cycle in $G'$ is an instance of the symmetric traveling salesman problem.
+With this knowledge, we can use existing TSP solvers such as \textit{Concorde} (an exact solver) \citep{Concorde} or \textit{LKH} (a heuristic solver) \citep{lkh} to solve HCP.
+In the following sections we compare the performance of the multi-start local search algorithm (\textit{MSLS}) \citep{jooken2019multistart} to the performance of \textit{Concorde} on the converted instance.

+While there is a conversion possible to TSP (so the step from TSP-diversity research might appear small), only a very small fraction of TSP instances represent HCP instances.
+To the best of our knowledge, most of the similar work done around TSP is focused on the 2D Euclidean TSP (with weights mapped onto the distance between nodes), but when converting HCP to TSP, only weights of 0 and 1 are possible.
+Therefore none of the TSP instances considered by e.g. \cite{Evolvinginstances}, \cite{milesUnderstandingTSP}, \cite{EvolvedInstancesTSP} and \cite{maxperformance} are also HCP instances.
+As such, we believe that specifically studying HCP instances is interesting and could even add to TSP diversity.